⏳ Short on time? Here’s my recommendation (March 2023):

-How to Start a Blog in 5 Steps:
+How to Start a Successful Blog in 5 Steps

-There are five main steps you need to do in order to start a blog.
+As I mentioned earlier there are just 5 main steps you need to do in order to start a blog.
 If you follow this guide exactly, you’ll have your own blog set up in 30 minutes or less.